-1. Can traditional, dual enrolled, and GAPS students apply for positions posted at Campus Jobs?
+1. Can traditional and nontraditional students apply for positions posted at Campus Jobs?
 How do I access the Campus Jobs webpage?

 2. I understand that all traditional students interested in seeking employment must complete the online application at www.letu.edu/CampusJobs.
 Are there jobs that require the completion of an additional application?

 Yes, you will need to complete a second application for some jobs, which will be noted in the QUALIFICATIONS section of the job description.
-Bon Appétit (Corner Café) and Follett (university bookstore) provide services to our university.
-Students employed by these two entities will not be student employees of LETU and will need to complete an additional application.
+Bon Appétit (Corner Café) provides services to our university.
+Students employed by this entity will not be student employees of LETU and will need to complete an additional application.

 3. How do I apply for a campus job?

 It’s easy and online!
-Check out these FAQs and then go to Submit My Initial Application at www.letu.edu/CampusJobs
+Check out these FAQs and then go to www.letu.edu/CampusJobs to apply.

 4. How often are new job listings posted?